-Volunteering Victoria encourages you to think about how you can build an inclusive volunteer program and involve volunteers from diverse backgrounds including people with a disability, from a culturally and linguistically diverse background, people who identify as LGBTQI+ and many more.
+We encourage you to consider how you can build an inclusive volunteer program and involve volunteers from diverse backgrounds, including people with disabilities, migrants, people who identify as LGBTQI+ and First Nations Peoples.

-The following organisations may be able to provide you with advice and support:
+The following organisations may also be able to provide you with advice and support: